-Prior to joining MLT Aikins, Brooks was with an Aboriginal law boutique firm, Eagle Law, based on the Tsuut’ina Nation.
-He completed his articles with the Ministry of the Attorney General of Ontario at the Ministry of Indigenous Relations and Reconciliation.
-Brooks also spent a summer with the Crown Law Office-Civil, the litigation branch of the Attorney General of Ontario.
+Brooks has worked for a boutique Aboriginal law firm, and has completed his articles with the Ministry of the Attorney General of Ontario at the Ministry of Indigenous Relations and Reconciliation (as it then was).
+He has also spent a summer with the Crown Law Office-Civil, the litigation branch of the Attorney General of Ontario.

 Brooks focused his studies in Aboriginal law and Indigenous legal traditions through internship opportunities while in law school.
-These experiences include the Specific Claims Tribunal and Parliament Hill.
+These experiences included the Specific Claims Tribunal and Parliament Hill.

 He is functionally bilingual, and in his spare time is learning to speak his peoples’ language, nehiyawewin (Cree).